Ahmetnarin/CodeCollection/readme.md

 <br/>
 I created this projects in this Repository to learn and improve my coding skills.
 There are tons of tools/frameworks to make webpages more professional.
 You can also use all projects without a permission.
 <br/>
-Thank you for reading till here.
+Thank you for taking the time to read this readme.md